schlatterbeck/rsclib/README.rst

 Changes
 -------

+Version 0.65: Use pyproject.toml

+    - Use new-style packaging with pyproject.toml, old-style setup.py is
+      still available
+    - Use console script entry points instead of explicit scripts in directory bin

 Version 0.64: Small execute.Log updates

     - Add add_stderr_handler method to also log to stderr

 Version 0.63: Python3 fixes

     - Fix bytes_ord to also deal with a bytes object in python3

 Version 0.62: Python3 fixes

     - More Python3 fixes
     - Update of stateparser
     - hexdump/unhexdump

 Version 0.61: sqlparser

     - Allow filtering during reading of sql dump

 Version 0.60: Python3 fixes

     - hexdump
     - xrange
     - compatibility for bytes iterator